Newham’s notorious traffic enforcement regime raked in a record £21.5million from parking fines between 2023 and 2024, latest figures show.

 Great Yarmouth Conservative councillor and long-time car enthusiast Ivan Murray-Smith has supported hundreds of motorists in the London Tribunals, where appeals against PCNs issued by local authorities are considered.

-In a case which gained national media coverage, Murray-Smith supported Newham’s Ricardo Bowen after he was wrongly fined for a yellow box junction offence, resulting in the cancellation of 370 other PCNs.
+In a case which gained national media coverage, Murray-Smith supported Newham’s Ricardo Bowen after he was fined for a yellow box junction offence but a road closure in place at the time signified he had no alternative route, making it impossible to avoid the box.

 He said: “I’m only one person.
 It begs the question, if you did a comprehensive audit, how many more of these PCNs are wrongly issued?”